You Don't Need to Understand AI. You Need a System for It.

 It Is Not a Tools Problem.
 It Is a Systems Problem.

-88% of employees now use AI at work.
+88% of employees now use AI at work, according to EY's 2025 Work Reimagined Survey of 15,000 employees and 1,500 employers across 29 countries.
 That number is massive.
-But here is the catch: only 5% use it in ways that actually transform their work.
+But here is the catch: only 5% use it in advanced ways that actually transform their work.
 The other 83% are dabbling.
 A prompt here, a summary there, maybe a social media caption on a good day.

 The difference between the 5% and everyone else is not talent, budget, or some secret prompt library.
 It is structure.
 Companies that redesign their workflows end to end around AI unlock its full potential.
 Companies that drop AI into their existing processes and hope for the best?
 They get marginal returns at best, and wasted time at worst.